 Midwives College of Utah (MCU) seeks to provide an inclusive and non-discriminatory environment by making it possible for students to use a preferred name and gender on college records that are other than their legal documents state.
 A preferred name is a chosen name that is different than a legal name.
-Examples of communities that often use preferred names include international students who wish to use an Anglican or American name; Communities that are reclaiming traditional names rather than those given by oppressors during colonization; and Transgender and Genderqueer students who wish to use a name that represents their gender identity.
+Examples of communities that often use preferred names include international students who wish to use an Anglican or American name: Communities that are reclaiming traditional names rather than those given by oppressors during colonization; and Transgender and Genderqueer students who wish to use a name that their gender represents identity.
 To request a preferred name change, students should contact the Admissions Director at admissions@midwifery.edu graduatedean@midwifery.edu (undergraduate) or (undergraduate) during the admissions process (if the request is being made before enrollment at MCU) or the Registrar at mcuregistrar@midwifery.edu following enrollment (if the request is being made after enrollment) to request the MCU Preferred Name Request Form.
 MCU does not process preferred name changes for students who are not matriculated or applying to become a degree-seeking student.

-Once request is approved, Registrar, Financial Aid, and Student Finances and any other individuals on a need-to-know basis will be notified by the staff member who approved the request.
+Once the request is approved, Registrar, Financial Aid, and Student Finances and any other individuals on a need-toknow basis will be notified by the staff member who approved the request.

-Places where preferred name is Places where legal name must be

-used: used:

-Admissions decision letters Internal student files

-Academic reports to House Financial aid award letters, billing

-Mentors records and federally mandated

-communication

-Class rosters External enrollment verifications

-Canvas student account Official transcripts

-MCU Student Information System MCU Student Information System

-(Populi) Student facing areas (Populi) Financial, Transcripts and

-other need to know areas.

-Phone calls and emails for NARM requests

-collection purposes

-[student name]@midwifery.edu Licensing Agencies

-email account

-Faculty, staff, administration

-informal communication

-Examity student account

-Commencement programs

-Diploma

-Student ID

-Transfer credit evaluation

-Admissions decision letters Internal student files
+Places where preferred name is used: Places where legal name must be used: Admissions decision letters Internal student files Academic reports to House Mentors Financial aid award letters, billing records and federally mandated communication Class rosters External enrollment verifications Canvas student account Official transcripts MCU Student Information System (Populi) Student facing areas MCU Student Information System (Populi) Financial, Transcripts and other need to know areas.
+Phone calls and emails for collection purposes NARM requests [student name]@midwifery.edu email account Licensing Agencies Faculty, staff, administration informal communication Examity student account Commencement programs Diploma Student ID Transfer credit evaluation Admissions decision letters Internal student files